Test Complete

 The General Idea

 Cardiology is the study of the heart.
-You want to be great at this, so I want you to study this a little at a time, and do not move on to the next part until you have an excellent grasp of this one.
+You want to be great at this, so study this a little at a time, and do not move on to the next part until you have an excellent grasp of this one.
 The way these guides will work is that we will stack upon information learned in the last section.
 So, we will go from very general, to very specific, then back to general again as a way to help assimilate the information.
 There will be tests, videos, and more to make sure you have the correct information.

 This isn't a guide you want to "finish."
 It's one you want to understand.